Table of Contents

-The smart motorways are almost 200% captured by the advance CCTV cameras so the control centre gets information within few seconds and act accordingly if there is any accident or an emergency.
-VMS signs are activated and “Red X” signs are activated for few kilometres to stop the vehicles using a lane.
+The smart motorways are almost 200% captured by the advanced CCTV cameras so the control centre gets information within a few seconds and act accordingly if there is any accident or an emergency.
+VMS signs are activated and “Red X” signs are activated for a few kilometres to stop the vehicles using a lane.

 Regional roads connect cities to cities or even state to state sometimes.
 However, these roads are generally not designed as “access-controlled” roads.
 That’s why these roads pass through the small towns, and, on many occasions, it provides direct access to side roads via T-junction or T-junction with ghost island.

 Due to the presence of many direct accesses, the posted speed of regional roads always stays on the lower side.
 Also, when the regional road passes through a town, it's recommended to provide traffic calming measures to further reduce the recommended speed.